hpsfoundation/tac/working-groups/performance-testing/README.md

 * Set up continuous testing
   * Leverage HPSF CI WG for CI technology
   * Establish testing on different platforms, at different HPC facilities (e.g., ALCF, OLCF, NERSC)

+* Work with projects on the TAC to add relevant benchmarks
+  * Kokkos, AMReX, WarpX, ...

+* Work with members to ask them what they need from a framework
+  * NVIDIA, Intel, AMD, HPE, AWS,

+* Use HPSF Con to assess potential scope

 ## Support / Maintenance